 One thing the world needs is for more people to read poetry.
-Especially from poets who identify as Christians, whose work reflects the creativity, wisdom and grace of our Creator God.
-Two of these women I’ve met in person; the others I have admired from afar.
-I do hope you’ll take the time to read more of their work via the links provided.
+Especially from female writers of a certain age who identify as people of faith.
+I hope you enjoy this small round up and hope you’ll take the time to read more of their work via the links provided.
 You will be richer for it.

 That I Might Dwell